Astron64 Solar Security Light Features

 - Fittings for solar panel, light and PIR motion sensor

 Many customers have asked us to make a solar security light that has a separate PIR motion sensor giving greater freedom of positioning.
-The Astron motion sensor comes with 20cm of cable which enables it to be neatly mounted close to the light.
+The Astron64 motion sensor comes with 20cm of cable which enables it to be neatly mounted close to the light.
 Also in the box is a 1m PIR extension cable so you can locate the PIR motion sensor up to 1.2m away from the light unit should you wish.

 How waterproof is it?

 The Astron64 Solar Security Light is IP56 rated.

 Waterproofing is rated by the IP (International Protection) system which consists of the letters IP followed by two digits.
 The first digit after IP ranks a products protection against solid objects.
 The second digit after the IP rates a products ability to protect against liquids.

 The Astron Solar Floodlight is IP56 rated making it our most waterproof light yet.
 IP56 means the Astron is protected against dust - limited ingress (no harmful deposit) and protected against strong jets of water e.g. for use on shipdecks - limited ingress permitted.

 What is the difference between the Astron64 and the Astron Solar Floodlight?